“It is the modern age, we are all aware of colour, why look on the past with a sepia-tinged fog? lets colour it like it should be, vibrant and fun!”

 What was it about the Sepia that people loved so much?

-It’s my opinion that we should colour all the old photos as we never lived in black and white and we certainly did not live in sepia!
-Colouring them would require research and access to archives of artifacts, clothing and paints, traditional colours and colour pallets.
-It would educate many about how colourful life was and the we didn’t live in black and white.
-Granted there were some very dark times, where everything could have looked all brown during the industrial revolution but even there was still colour!
+I think we should colour all the old photos as we never lived in black and white and we certainly did not live in sepia!
+Colouring them would require research and access to archives of artefacts, clothing and paints, traditional colours and colour pallets.
+Location, geology and race.
+It would educate many about how colourful life was and then we didn’t live in black and white.
+Granted there were some very dark times, where everything could have looked very brown during the industrial revolution but even there was still colour!

-It is the modern age, we are all aware of colour, why look on the past with a sepia tinged fog? lets colour it like it should be, vibrant and fun!
+It is the modern age, we are all aware of colour, why look on the past with a sepia-tinged fog? lets colour it like it should be, vibrant and fun!
 To get your photo colourized visit my main colourize a black and white photo, page.